sdr-enthusiasts/docker-tar1090/README.md

 * Receives Beast data from a provider such as `dump1090` or `readsb`
 * Optionally, receives MLAT data from a provider such as `mlat-client`
 * Provides the `tar1090` web interface
+* When using the `:telegraf` tag, it will be able to send data to Prometheus or InfluxDB to use in Grafana

 It builds and runs on `linux/amd64`, `linux/arm/v7` and `linux/arm64` (see below).